danserme/smart-fidget-app/README.md

 ## Smart Contract

 The smart contracts for this application are written in Solidity and managed using Hardhat.
 The primary contract, `FidgetSpinner.sol`, includes functions for registering and managing fidget spinner usage data.

+## License

+This program is licensed under the GNU General Public License v3.0.
+You can redistribute it and/or modify it under the terms of the GNU GPL as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.